 MAE

-[TODO: discuss whether it is informative to interpret this metric if it doesn’t suit our DGM]
+[TODO: discuss whether it is informative to interpret this metric if it doesn’t suit our DGM].
+Yes, please include.
+Interpretation of MAE may warrant some discussion

 C-index

 Again, when utilized for a flexible logistic regression model, PS exceed the performance of other techniques, now in terms of discriminating between cases and non-cases.
 The discriminatory ability of JMI-CM and JMI-MD are equivalent to PS.
 The performances of JMI-CM and PS are, once more, diminished when a random forest prediction model is used instead of FLR.
 And, although slightly better than PS, the performance of surrogate splits is below par.